Commander Leopold McClintock tours Beechey Island in 1854 and creates the first photographic record of the Canadian Arctic

 “A ship above and a ship below”–The wreck diorama accompanied by a contemporary view.
 E.A.
 Inglefield’s illustration of HMS Phoenix towing the ship, Credit Library and Archives Canada mikan 2837866 AND http://www.warsearcher.com

-This third post will show our construction of an archeologically-inspired scale diorama of the Breadalbane wreck site–part of the Beechey Island National Historic Site of Canada.
+This third post will show our construction of an archaeologically-inspired scale diorama of the Breadalbane wreck site–part of the Beechey Island National Historic Site of Canada.
 The first post summarized the loss of this supply ship in the High Arctic in Aug.
 1853, while provisioning search expeditions looking for the Franklin Expedition.
 The second post described the original 1980s discovery and exploration of the wreck.
+A fourth post explores the wreck based on Parks Canada’s 2014 visit.

 330” scale feet–or 28 inches–under snow and ice, lies the Breadalbane model, represented at her 1980 moment of discovery.
 Credit: http://www.warsearcher.com